ktor-doc-jp/ktor-doc-jp/pages/servers/configuration.md

 }).start(true)
 ```

-You can also access the configuration by manually loading the default config file `application.conf`:
+You can also access the configuration properties by manually loading the default config file `application.conf`:

 ```kotlin
 val config = HoconApplicationConfig(ConfigFactory.load())